Sanchit2407/gcp_ege/README.md

 4. The data is cleaned using a cloud function(cleandata.py).
 5. The data is then sent to BigQuery.
 6. The analysis is done quering the database and analysis is shown in Data Studio.
 A report from Data Studio is downloaded and presented(Report)

+PS - The requirement.txt is uploaded separately for both the functions